SingaporeMotherhood | Baby & Toddler

 The most common approach for spinal problems in children is the “wait and see approach”.
 This means that the problem has been diagnosed, but is not severe enough to warrant immediate action.
 It is observed until the condition shows signs of worsening.

 Swimming is often recommended.
 This is a great non-weight bearing exercise for fitness, but it will not correct structural alignment problems.
+In more severe cases, surgery may be recommended.
+However, this is not a common solution for children.

-Chiropractic care for Children
+How Chiropractic Care for Children can Help

-Chiropractic helps restore the body’s natural ability to heal and function at an optimal level.
+Chiropractic care helps restore the body’s natural ability to heal and function at an optimal level.
 It is beneficial for children because it corrects spinal problems and improves the functioning of the body and nervous system.
 This optimises the growth and development period in children.

 As a child learns how to walk, falls can add to an accumulation of stress on the spine and nervous system.
 This continues in school-going children carrying heavy book bags, participating in sports, and so on.